Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Rosco" came to DunRoamin' on July 16, 2024 from Perth-Andover where he was no longer able to be cared for by his owner.
+Rosco came to DunRoamin' on July 16, 2024 from Perth-Andover where he was no longer able to be cared for by his owner.
 Upon coming to us, he was panting heavily and had parasites.
 Born about December 31, 2010, he was also not vaccinated and had not been to a vet in many years.
-All these things were rectified to make him more comfortable.
+All these things were rectified to ensure his health and make him more comfortable.

 Rosco is an older guy who dreamed only of health and contentment in his later years, but that was not meant to be.
 He was diagnosed by his new vet friend as having a cancerous growth beside his thyroid which is not curable.
-He still feels good, so we are giving him the best life possible.
+Rosco still feels good, so we are giving him the best life possible.
 Rosco will stay with his DunRoamin' family where he will be spoiled and loved and receive the best of medical care for the rest of his life.
 We are honoured to take care of this little boy - he is a sweetheart who deserves the very best.
+He currently lives with Ollie and Brix who share our main area with him.
+He is a sweetheart who is very grateful to his sponsors who ensure that he may receive all the medical care he requires while his DunRoamin' staff takes good care of him.
+He deserves it!

 Humphrey